2009–10 FC Basel season: Group stage

 Matchday 2 in the group stage saw Basel make their first ever visit to Craven Cottage and some 16,000 supporters were in the stadium to see a tight encounter between Fulham and the visitors.
-Referee was Greman Michael Weiner, it was a cloudy evening and the pitch was dry.
+Referee was German Michael Weiner, it was a cloudy evening and the pitch was dry.
 Basel started well and were in charge of the game, as in the 13th minute as their winger Behrang Safari out ran Fulham defender Stephen Kelly wide on the touchline and he played an exact pass to Alexander Frei, but the striker placed his shot the wrong side of the post.
 Basel midfield Benjamin Huggel hooked a half-volley over the bar after 20 minutes and he was guilty of another miss four minutes later, after Marco Streller had headed on a ball to leave him with only keeper Mark Schwarzer to beat.
 The visitors had much the better first period.
 Fulhaim manager Roy Hodgson must have said harsh words to his team because the team played better after the break.
 Basel still played somewhat better, but Fulham captain Danny Murphy struck with a low drive in the 57th minute and this remained the only goal of the game, as his side then won 1–0 to climb to the top of Group table.